-- i.
-Guidance is available via the Trust safeguarding Intranet site and support is accessible from the Safeguarding Team (Out of hours Hospital Clinical Manager) - ii.
-Further guidance and support can be accessed via the Children's Emergency Duty Team. - iii.
-Safeguarding Supervision is available for all staff, please refer to the Trust Safeguarding Supervision Policy for further guidance.
+- Guidance is available via the Trust safeguarding Intranet site and support is accessible from the Safeguarding Team (Out of hours Hospital Clinical Manager) - Further guidance and support can be accessed via the Children's Emergency Duty ii.
+Team. - Safeguarding Supervision is available for all staff, please refer to the Trust Safeguarding Supervision Policy for further guidance.